aabbas02/mathCrow-Augmenting-LLMs-with-Math-Tools/readme.md

 ### A) Tools Description
 #### Tool 1 Agentic-Retrieval Augmented Generation (RAG) Tool:

-The difference between agentic RAG and RAG is that  while both methods involve retrieving context from an external vector database, agentic RAG, where recall that the agent is essentially an LLM, rewrites the query before searching for relevant context in the vector database.
+The difference between agentic RAG and RAG is that  while both involve retrieving context from an external vector database, agentic RAG, where recall that the agent is essentially an LLM, rewrites the query before searching for relevant context in the vector database.
 This